sdhani/PlantPal/routes/RESTful_API_Docs.md

 # Auth Routes
 **Features**
-  - authenticate and authorize users to preform CRUD operations.
+  - Authenticate and authorize users to perform CRUD operations.
-  - register new users
+  - Register new users.
-  - will not create a new user if their email already exists on the server.
+  - Will not create a new user if their email already exists on the server.

 ### Operations
 - [GET `/api/auth/register`](#get-apiauthregister)